zapta/apio-wiki-dev/docs/project-file.md

 default-testbench = tests/main_tb.v
 ```

-#### The `defines` option
+### The `defines` option

 The optional `defines` option allows to specify Verilog macros that are passed
 to verilog parsers such as Yosys and Iverilog.

 Each macro is specified in a separate lines and the marcors are passed to the
-Verilog parsers as '-D' command lines options.
+Verilog parsers as `-D` command lines options.
 For example the marocs below
 are passed as `-DDEBUG_MODE -D45`.

 ```